 The Art Institutes are a distributed system of accredited, nonprofit colleges that offers master's, bachelor's and associate degrees in creative and applied arts disciplines.
 Programs offered through the Art Institutes campuses take a career-focused approach to arts instruction, working to prepare aspiring culinary, design, fashion and media arts professionals for the practical and professional realities of their chosen fields.

 As of 2015, 27 degree and diploma programs are available through the Online Division of the Art Institute of Pittsburgh, with each individual campus location designing its own selection of degrees to meet the needs of regional students.
 Every school within the Art Institutes system also maintains a dedicated career services department, designed to provide support for students as they transition out of their education and into the working world.

-Education Management Corporation, the parent company of the Art Institutes system, also operates South University, Brown Mackie University and Argosy University.
+Education Management Corporation, the parent company of the Art Institutes system, also operates South University and Argosy University.
 As such, degree programs listed under the Art Institutes banner in certain regions may include coursework and other campus-based activities that take place at locations affiliated with one of these other schools.

 Admissions & Financial Aid

 - Online enrollment (2013): 10,906

 - Contact an Art Institutes admissions representative to discuss your educational goals

 - Complete the online admissions application and enrollment agreement on the school's website, providing contact information, educational history and employment background if applicable